databricks/spark-redshift/tutorial/README.md

 ```

-`.format("com.databricks.spark.redshift")` line tells the DataSource API that we are using the `spark-redshift` package.
+`.format("com.databricks.spark.redshift")` line tells the Data Sources API that we are using the `spark-redshift` package.
 It uses this information to identify the class `DefaultSource` in the package specified by the `format` invocation.
 This class contains the entry points for the functionality provided by the Data Sources API implementation.

-Next we provide the parameters necessary to read the `event` table.
-We provide the JDBC URL, the temporary S3 folder which will be used to copy the table data to and the table name we want to read.
+Next we provide the parameters necessary to read the `event` table from Redshift.
+We provide the JDBC URL, the temporary S3 folder where the table data will be copied to, and the name of the table we want to read.
 A comprehensive list of parameters is listed on the `spark-redshift` documentation [page](https://github.com/databricks/spark-redshift).

-Executing the above lines will produce the following output
+Executing the above lines will produce the following output:

 ```{r, engine='bash'}
 +-------+-------+-----+------+------------------+--------------------+